-Alarm - (default) An area that can generate an alarm.
-Any sensitive areas that you wish to secure should be included in an alarm zone which is identified by a red box with red hash lines.
-When defining alarm zones, always draw alarm zones on the ground; alarms are generated only when an object's ground position is within an alarm zone.

-Mask - A zone area in which no motion detection or tracking will occur.
-This zone type is useful for excluding areas prone to nuisance alarms, such as the sky, background roadways with traffic.
-Identified by an orange box with yellow hash lines.

-Ignore - A zone that does not generate alarms, nor does it track objects that originate in the zone; however, unlike a mask zone, an ignore zone continues to track objects that are already being tracked, such as those that move from alarm zones or undefined areas into the ignore zone.
-Identified by a blue box with blue hash lines.
+- An alarm zone is an area that can generate an alarm.
+Any sensitive areas that you wish to secure should be included in an alarm zone. - A mask zone is an area in which no motion detection or tracking occurs.
+This zone type is useful for excluding areas prone to nuisance alarms, such as the sky, background roadways with traffic, or areas where birds congregate. - An ignore zone also does not generate alarms, nor does it track objects that originate in the zone; however, unlike a mask zone, an ignore zone continues to track objects that are already being tracked, such as those that move from alarm zones or undefined areas into the ignore zone. - A privacy zone will blank out sections of the visible image (dual imager SightSensors only)

-Then adjust the zone size as desired using the drag points in the corners of the zone overlay.
-Additional drag points can be added by left clicking anywhere along the perimeter line of the Zone box, and a drag point can be deleted by right clicking on it.
-With the drag points you can make the box the desired size and position within the image of the area you want to cover with the zone.
+Adjust the zone as necessary using the drag points in the corners of the zone overlay.
+Additional points can be added by left clicking anywhere along the perimeter of the Zone box, and a drag point can be deleted by right clicking on it.

 A zone can be made into any shape polygon.
 Any number of Zones can be created, each with their individual shape, size, Type and Alarm Rules.